gzahariew/gzahariew/README.md

 # Hi there, I'm Georgi Zahariev! 👋

-I'm a **Junior Frontend Developer** passionate about learning and mastering new technologies.
+I'm a **Junior Software Developer** passionate about learning and mastering new technologies.
 I love building small projects and collaborating with the developer community, especially in **open-source**!

 ## 🚀 About Me